- Japan Tips

 - You should not be wearing sunglasses or prescription glasses with tinted lenses.

 - Homemade photos are not acceptable.

 - Please provide these photos in a clear plastic bag or envelope.

 - It is recommended that you take a cm ruler with you to measure the facial dimensions once the picture is printed.
-This may give you the opportunity to retake/re-print the photos before even leaving the photoshop.
+This may give you the opportunity to retake/re-print the photos before even leaving the photo booth.

-If the photos provided are not of the correct dimensions and quality, you will be requested to send new photos.
+If the photos provided are not of the correct dimensions and quality, you will be requested to send new photos for your Japanese visa.
 This process can be both expensive and time-consuming.
 Therefore, your cooperation at this stage of the process is very much appreciated.